lightbend/lightbend-orchestration-docs/src/main/paradox/dcos-deployment.md

 ## Deployments

 Now that you've built and published your project, you can use the `rp` program to generate Marathon configuration for your DC/OS cluster.
 Below, we'll cover the deployment of a service from [Chirper](https://github.com/lagom/lagom-java-sbt-chirper-example), a Lagom-based Twitter Clone.
-Be sure to refer to [our examples](examples.md) for more thorough documentation.
+Be sure to refer to @ref[our examples](examples.md) for more thorough documentation.

 ### Initial Deployment